Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Introduction

 \section{Introduction}

 The relative scale between the bandwidth and electron-electron interactions determines the quantum behavior of clean electronic crystals at low temperatures.
-When inter-particle interactions are completely ignored, the free fermion motion on crystals is succinctly captured by a tight-binding hopping model and the resulting Bloch states, giving rise to a metallic or ballistic behavior of electrons in solids.
+When interparticle interactions are completely ignored, the free fermion motion on crystals is succinctly captured by a tight-binding hopping model and the resulting Bloch states, giving rise to a metallic or ballistic behavior of electrons in solids.
 Together the hopping amplitude and lattice geometry set the corresponding bandwidth.
-By contrast, Coulomb or on-site repulsion localizes electronic wavefunctions, yielding insulation at low temperatures.
-Therefore, a metal-insulator quantum phase transition can be triggered by tuning the interaction to bandwidth ratio in quantum crystals, although the exact path for which is not always obvious in real materials~\cite{MIT:1, MIT:2, MIT:3}.
+By contrast, Coulomb or on-site repulsion localizes electronic wavefunctions, yielding insulating behavior at low temperatures.
+Therefore, a metal-insulator quantum phase transition can be triggered by tuning the interaction-to-bandwidth ratio in quantum crystals, although the exact path for which is not always obvious in real materials~\cite{MIT:1, MIT:2, MIT:3}.

-Here, we show that specific non-Hermitian (NH) quantum crystals offer a universal route to catalyze various density-wave orders at weaker interactions in comparison to their counterparts in conventional or Hermitian systems.
-We showcase these outcomes within the framework of a minimal extended Hubbard model, containing on-site Hubbard ($U$) and nearest-neighbor (NN) Coulomb ($V$) repulsions.
-Therefore, by tuning the degree of non-Hermiticity in quantum crystals one can trigger metal-insulator transitions.
+Here, we show that a specific class of non-Hermitian (NH) quantum crystals offer a universal route to catalyze a particular family of spontaneous symmetry-breaking quantum phases, which we name ``commuting-class masses'' (explained shortly) at weaker interactions in comparison to their counterparts in conventional or Hermitian systems, a phenomenon we name ``non-Hermitian catalysis''.
+Within this framework, the free-fermion NH operator hosts guaranteed all-real eigenvalues within an extended NH parameter regime, where all the single-particle states are sharp and filling factor is well defined.
+In such a parameter domain, the NH catalysis mechanism, predicted from a concrete and robust algebraic criterion, is anchored in lattice-based numerical calculations within the mean-field approximation.
+In our explicit construction, the non-Hermiticity results from the imbalance in the hopping amplitudes of free fermions in opposite directions between any pair of nearest-neighbor (NN) sites, as schematically shown in Fig.~\ref{fig:NHLattice}.
+In such NH systems, as explicit examples, we showcase the NH catalysis mechanism within the framework of a minimal extended Hubbard model, containing the NN Coulomb ($V$) and on-site Hubbard ($U$) repulsions, favoring charge- and spin-density-wave orders, respectively, both belonging to the family of ``commuting-class masses''.
+Therefore, by tuning the degree of non-Hermiticity in quantum crystals one can trigger metal-insulator transitions at desired weak coupling.
 These outcomes hold on both Euclidean and hyperbolic bipartite lattices.
-In our construction, the non-Hermiticity results from the imbalance in the hopping amplitudes of free fermions in opposite directions between any pair of NN sites, as schematically shown in Fig.~\ref{fig:NHLattice}.
-Our conclusions are drawn in the parameter region where the corresponding NH operators in the noninteracting systems continue to feature guaranteed all-real eigenvalues within a mean-field approximation.
-Below we present a gist of our central results, starting with a brief discussion on the requisite background information.
+Below we present a brief summary of our central results, starting with a brief discussion on the requisite background information.